-Your plane ticket to Europe will likely be your biggest trip expense.
-These days, there’s no such thing as a free lunch in the airline industry.
-(In fact, these days, there’s usually no lunch at all.)
-Because airlines offer fewer flights and sales these days, you’ll have to be on your toes to get the best deal.
+Your plane ticket to Europe will likely be your biggest trip expense — and these days, there’s no such thing as a free lunch in the airline industry.
+(In fact there’s usually no lunch at all.)
+Because airlines offer fewer flights and sales, you’ll have to be on your toes to get the best deal.
 Before grabbing the cheapest ticket you can find, make sure it meets your travel needs with the best combination of schedule, economy, and convenience.

 Where to Start